ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 `beginOverlapEvent` is an event that exists within Trigger objects.
 By using `:Connect()` in the code above, we are able to let the event know about the function to call, in this case `handleOverlap`, when the event gets executed.

+Lastly, enable networking on the trigger (click yes on the dialogue box to enable networking on all the trigger's children).
+This enables interaction between the player on their client and the coin on the server.
-If you save and press Play, you'll notice that while the coin disappears now on contact, nothing else seems to happen.
+If you save and press Play, you'll notice that while the coin disappears now on contact!
+However, nothing else seems to happen.
 This is because we aren't displaying anything to the player.

 ### Displaying Coin Count